PR0XCITY/ResQ-Connect/README.md

 ## accessibility

 safety should never depend on literacy or language.
-so saheli speaks through vibrations, haptics, and voice.
+so ResQ Connect speaks through vibrations, haptics, and voice.

 - english at launch, hindi in the pipeline
-- voice input like “saheli, help me” to trigger sos
+- voice input like "ResQ Connect, help me" to trigger sos
 - large-icon simplified ui for lower literacy users
 - distinct haptic patterns for sos, low battery, incoming calls
 - visual + audio alerts so nothing goes unnoticed